Follow Us:

 What is Surface-contacting devices?

-- Breached or compromised surfaces: Medical devices that contact breached or otherwise compromised body surfaces such as dressings, healing devices, and occlusive patches for ulcers, burns, and granulation tissue
+• Breached or compromised surfaces: Medical devices that contact with breached or otherwise compromised body surfaces such as dressings, healing devices, and occlusive patches for ulcers, burns, and granulation tissue

 What is External communicating devices?

-- Tissue/bone/dentin: Medical devices that contact tissue, bone, or pulp/dentin systems such as laparoscopes, arthroscopes, draining systems, dental cement, dental filling materials, and skin staples.
-And medical devices or components that do not necessarily directly contact tissue or bone but serve as conduits to delivery to the tissue or bone, such as tubing used for irrigation
+• Tissue/bone/dentin: Medical devices that contact tissue, bone, or pulp/dentin systems such as laparoscopes, arthroscopes, draining systems, dental cement, dental filling materials, and skin staples.
+Medical devices or components that do not necessarily directly contact tissue or bone but serve as conduits to delivery to the tissue or bone, such as tubing used for irrigation

 What is Implant Devices?